On this page

 Other types of funds may attract certain types of members for historic reasons, such as public servants or members of a trade union, but now accept all-comers.

-Wealthy individuals and people who want to hold business or investment property inside their super fund often prefer to run their own self-managed super fund.
+Wealthier individuals and families, including those who want to hold business or investment property inside their super fund often prefer to run their own self-managed super fund (SMSF).

 Whatever your circumstances, it’s important to canvass all your options before you make your final selection.
 It’s also worth remembering that your choice of fund is not a life sentence.
-If you are unhappy with your fund for whatever reason, you are free to switch funds provided you have choice.
+If you are unhappy with your fund for whatever reason, you are free to switch super funds provided you have choice.

 Types of super funds

-Here is a rundown of the five types of funds:
+Here is a brief summary of the five types of funds:

 - Corporate funds.
 These funds are offered by companies such as Telstra and Qantas for their employees.
 Some large corporates operate the fund under a board of trustees representing the employer and employees.
 Smaller corporate funds may operate under the umbrella of a large retail or industry super fund.
 Funds run by your employer or an industry fund are generally not-for-profit, while those run by retail funds retain some profits.
 They are generally low to medium cost, especially for large corporates.
 Most are accumulation (pre-retirement) funds, but some older funds may be defined benefit (see ‘Accumulation vs defined benefit funds’ below).